 Stud cats tend to be heavier than neuters, and have a tendency to develop jowls that make them look round-faced, whereas in fact their faces (without the jowls) were probably more of a moderate wedge shape.

-But, from the two pictures here, you can see that the look is very similar.
+But from the two pictures above, you can see that the look is very similar.

-Siamese cats are extremely beautiful, with all the personality,
+Siamese are extremely beautiful, with all the personality,

 intelligence and loving nature for which the breed is known.